 Yacht Haven Grande

-Photo by @dailydoseofknema
+Havensight Mall, Photo by @dailydoseofknema.

-Droningens Gade, in downtown Charlottle Amalie
+Droningens Gade, in downtown Charlotte Amalie

 The last stop on your St. Thomas shopping tour should end on Main Street, also known as Dronningens Gade, in downtown Charlotte Amalie.
-This area features many boutiques hidden away in alleys, such as Royal Dane Mall, Palm Passage and Riise Alley.
+This area features many boutiques hidden away in alleys, such as Royal Dane Mall, Palm Passage, and Riise Alley.
 While indulging in purchases, you can also enjoy the scenery and sightseeing as you navigate through the older, historic downtown area.

-Photo by @lc_prints
+Cruz Bay, Photo by @lc_prints.

 Located on the nearby island of St. John, Cruz Bay offers another charming line of shops and boutiques for visitors to explore.
-The Wharfside shopping area in particular runs right along the beach of Cruz Bay and is home to cute stores such as St. John Spice, Freebird Creations, Bamboo Studios, Vibe Collection and more.
+The Wharfside shopping area runs right along the beach of Cruz Bay and is home to cute stores such as St. John Spice, Freebird Creations, Bamboo Studios, Vibe Collection, and more.
 This area provides the perfect opportunity to take home items like fine wine, handmade jewelry, local spices, and valuable arts and crafts pieces.

-Photo by @gotostcroix
+Frederiksted, Photo by @gotostcroix.

-The highlight of Frederiksted is Strand Street, best known for its local St. Croix Landmarks Museum Store, featuring West Indian crafts, arts, Caribbean maps and much more.
+The highlight of Frederiksted is Strand Street, best known for its local St. Croix Landmarks Museum Store, featuring West Indian crafts, arts, Caribbean maps, and much more.
 If you’re a rum drinker or if you’re just interested in getting a true taste of the islands, you also may want to stop by the Captain Morgan Gift Shop and visitors center.

 Road Town’s Main Street

-Photo by @melbak_
+Road Town's, Photo by @melbak_